Business Immigration

 • Job Offer: A binding employment contract of at least six months with a French employer.

-The process differs slightly depending on where your candidate is located:
+From abroad or within France, the process differs slightly depending on where your candidate is located:

 If the candidate is abroad: